 The location should have a parking space if it's in a commercial district with residential homes far away.
-A zero-waste shop located in a neighborhood community with customers within walking distance may not need a parking lot, and encouraging people to walk in rather than driving their cars will fit with your eco-friendly ethos.
+A zero-waste shop located in a neighborhood community with customers within walking distance may not need a parking lot, and encouraging people to walk in rather than drive their cars will fit with your eco-friendly ethos.

 Choose a retail space with possibilities of eco-friendly and energy-saving add-ons and renovations.

 A plan helps you to have a clear vision of the idea you have in mind.
 It also allows you to identify and list your business's total costs and determine which local permits you'll need.
 It also enables you to plan your next steps clearly.